Documentation Index

 Sensitive Paths

-These paths are always blocked, even if a parent directory is allowed:~/.ssh/- SSH keys~/.aws/- AWS credentials~/.gnupg/- GPG keys~/.kube/- Kubernetes config~/.docker/- Docker credentials- Shell history files
+These paths are blocked by default, even if a parent directory is allowed:~/.ssh/- SSH keys~/.aws/- AWS credentials~/.gnupg/- GPG keys~/.kube/- Kubernetes config~/.docker/- Docker credentials- Shell history files

 - Shell configuration files